ottoyiu/kube-calico-controller/README.md

 Heavily inspired/based on this prototype by Casey Davenport: [caseydavenport/calico-node-controller](https://github.com/caseydavenport/calico-node-controller)

 ## Quick Start
+To deploy this controller into your Kubernetes cluster, please make sure your cluster fufills the requirements as listed below.
+Then go to deploy/README.md for a quick start guide on how to deploy this to your Kubernetes cluster.

 ## Requirements
 - Kubernetes cluster with Calico as the network provider, using etcd as the datasource.